Buying or selling a home in Topton?

-With a little up-front planning, buying a home isn't all that difficult, but the event intimidates a lot of people.
+With a little up-front planning, purchasing a home isn't very hard, but the event is stressful for a lot of people.

-If you have questions about any of this information or if you're prepared to get started, just contact me here or e-mail me at .
+Should you have any questions about any of this information or if you're prepared to get started, you can contact me here or e-mail me at .

-There are plenty of things you should consider prior to starting your home search.
+There are a lot of things you need to consider prior to starting your home search.

-When you start your search, you'll probably want to assemble a check list of items you need, get a feeling for what school districts you'd like to live in, and begin working on your budget.
+You'll want to assemble an index of features you want to have, get a feeling for what school districts and neighborhoods you want to live in, and begin planning your budget.

-Keeping your mortgage payment less than a third of your net monthly income is a good rule of thumb to adhere to.
+Keeping your mortgage payment less than or around a third of your monthly income is a good rule of thumb to adhere to.